Enabling Monitoring of a Component or Domain

-A component or domain must be registered with the PPM agent for the component to appear on Health Center.
+A component or domain is automatically registered with the PPM agent.

 To enable or disable the PPM agent, you modify the value of the Enable PPM Agent parameter in the PSTOOLS section of PSADMIN.
 If you set the value to 1, the PPM agent is enabled; if you set the value to 0, the PPM agent is disabled.